reinvanleirsberghe/hackcamp.angular/src/app/form-directives-ngrx/README.md

   - [Validators](https://angular.io/api/forms/Validators)

 #### Features

-  - Setup redux with ngRX in core.module.ts, look at the _templates and get the core.module.ts that will replace the current files in your project
-  - AuthService is using Promise to login, let's rewrite with Observable
-  - Now, we will manage all our authentication through redux, so let's create some actions and reducer to handle all this stuff.
-You will find all boilerplate in _templates.
-Copy the state folder in the core folder of your app
-    - import the function reducer in store.ts as store in core.module.ts
-    - Fix errors in actions.ts, reducer.ts, auth-state.service.ts
-    - in app.component check if we have token in local storage and dispatch login
-  - Refractor Auth Guard due to modification done in AuthService
-// You should have a application running and working completly with

-// all the authentication handled into redux
-// Let's continue and learn Reactive Form
   - LoginComponent was written using Template Syntax, so rewrite using Reactive form
     - Replace the login folder of your app by the login in _template
     - Fix all bugs :)
     - Perform validation using Reactive Form
       - Email:
          - Required
          - Email so rewrite the email directive to the Email validator the object error should be now {email:true}
       - Password
          - Required
          - MinLength 4
          - MaxLength 24
   // Reactive Form is really cool feature and you wanna like it
+  - AuthService (core folder) is using Promise to login, let's rewrite it with Observable.
+    Then update, the auth-guard

+  - Setup redux with ngrx in core.module.ts, look at the _templates and get the core.module.ts that will replace the current files in your project
+  - Now, we will manage all our authentication through redux, so let's create some actions and reducer to handle all this stuff.
+You will find all boilerplate in _templates.
+Copy the state folder in the core folder of your app
+    - Import the function reducer in store.ts as store in core.module.ts
+    - Implement TODO in actions.ts, reducer.ts, auth-state.service.ts
+    - In app.component check if we have token in local storage and dispatch login
+  - Refractor Auth Guard due to modification done in AuthService
+// You should have a application running and working completly with all the authentication handled into redux

-// Now let's go back on redux a bit and move all your data in redux
+// Now let's continue and move all your data in redux
   - Copy the data folder in _templates to the folder state in core folder
   - Implement all actions and reducers
   - In store.ts at the end of the file, compose your function that retrieve movies, genres and categories from store
-  - Refractor the api.service to dispatch all data in redux so replace the api.service.ts of your app by the api.service.ts in _templates
+  - Refractor the api.service to dispatch all data in redux.
+So replace the api.service.ts of your app by the api.service.ts in _templates
   - Fix all bugs to make your api.service working again

 // You should have a application running and working completly with

-// The last thing we will implement with redux will be in the movie details
+// The last thing we will implement with redux will be into the movie details
 // page.
 We will add a comment system

+  - Open the movie-details.component.ts and uncomment line 45 that retrieve the comment of a movie
+  - Go api.service.ts and implement getCommentsByMovieId
+  - Display all comments through comment-list
-  - Create a new reducer for comment and actions
+  - Now, we saw all comments, let's add the form to add a new comment
-    - Actions to implement
+  - Go to comment-form.component.html and uncomment everything
-      - Add a comment for the specific movie
-      - Delete the comment for the specific movie
-      - Update the comment for specific movie
-    - Everything will be in memory, the goal is just to create everything from scratch.
-      - Display the list of comment of the current movie stored in the store
-      - The comment form HAVE TO use Reactive Form.
-You will find the sample template in °_templates
+  - Implement all todo and fix all errors
     - Validations
       - Author
         - required
         - beginWithUppercaseLetter => to implement
       - Comment
         - required
         - 200 character max
         - If the author contains Harry, you should limit the number of character to 100
-   - You can go further by saving you comment actually into the backend => POST /movies/:movieId/comments
+  - Your form should be working without errors

+  // let's add handle of the posting, deleting comment to the backend and through redux
+  - You will need first to the AuthenticationInterceptors.ts in _template, you should copy in the core folder and register it correctly
+  - Actions to implement
+      - Add a comment for the specific movie
+      - Delete the comment for the specific movie
+      - Update the comment for specific movie
+  - In movie-details.components.ts, you will see to empty function to add and delete
+  - You can find some guideline also in the api.service.ts to interact with the backend and redux but you are free to come with your implementation

 #### Breaking
   - Setup Redux